gaelrgerard/laa/doc/LAA__Overview.md

 This process allows an [End User](LAA__Terminology_And_Definitions.md#EU) to request the list of all SAM Services.
 No user intent is required for this operation.

+Optionnaly when an [End User](LAA__Terminology_And_Definitions.md#EU) want to display information about a specific SAM Service, the LAA MAY retrieve extra information in the CRS application (see [SAM Configuration](LAA__References.md#SAMCONF) section 4.3)
+ASP RID in a GET STATUS command MAY be used to filter SAM Service.

 ### End user interactions for user intent